hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - -> Need to agree on the purpose of empirical science to decide the convention
 - Value of the proposal: help to elucidate the problems of the theory of kno
 - Metaphysical speculation has its value

 ##### Experience as a method
 - Empirical science def: system representing the real world of exp
 - -> Distinguished from other systems by the fact that it has been submitted to deductive testing method

 ##### Falsifiability as a criterion of demarcation
 - Theories can't be verified by exp (inductive logic)
-- -> Need a new criterion which allow unverified stms into empirical science
+- -> Need a new criterion which allows unverified stms into empirical science
 - -> Falsifiability as the criterion of demarcation (testable by exp)
 - Addressing objections:
-  - How falsifiability is better than verifiability: universal stms can't be derived from singular stms, but can be falsified by them (by means of purely deductive inference)
+  - How falsifiability is better than verifiability
+  - -> Universal stms can't be derived from singular stms, but can be falsified by them (by means of purely deductive inference)
   - Evasion of falsification is possible
   - -> The method should be characterized to exclude those ways of evasion

 ##### The problem of the 'empirical basis'
 - Problems of the empirical basis def
 - Basic stm def